URseismology/ADAMA/README.md

 ## Directory Overview

 ### 1.Data Files (CSV and HDF5):
-ADAMA_stalist:  Station metadata
+-ADAMA_stalist:  Station metadata
-ADAMA_gvib: Displacement seismograms at 1 Hz
+-ADAMA_gvib: Displacement seismograms at 1 Hz
-ADAMA_staconns: List of station pairs that are connected - 150K
+-ADAMA_staconns: List of station pairs that are connected - 150K
-ADAMA_ncfs: NCFs for connected station pairs
+-ADAMA_ncfs: NCFs for connected station pairs
-ADAMA_raw: Phase & group velocity extracted from NCFs (Raw)
+-ADAMA_raw: Phase & group velocity extracted from NCFs (Raw)
- ADAMA_clean: Same as (5) but downsampled (11 periods) and cleaned
+-ADAMA_clean: Same as (5) but downsampled (11 periods) and cleaned
 ### 2.Data Readers and Writers (MATLAB & Python):
 buildADAMAncf.m – compiles the dataset from ncf results read_ADAMA_ncfs.m – read in the ncf of a station pair as HDF5 files